Cook Inlet Beluga Whales the Canaries of the Sea

 Below are three ways you can engage with Cook Inlet beluga whales to better advocate for their continued survival.
 We provide these opportunities at no cost to you, but if you would like to help us keep these programs running, you can donate here.

-Note: If you have previously unsubscribed and are trying to sign back up, you will need to text the word “unstop” instead of beluga.
+• If you have previously unsubscribed and are trying to sign back up, you will need to text the word “unstop” instead of beluga.

-Check out the live streams here!
+• Check out the live streams below, or on YouTube!

 2. ENSURE BELUGAS HAVE ENOUGH FOOD